mtfranchetto/generator-smild/README.md

 ```bash
 npm run build
 ```
-Source files are transpiled with _tsc_ and put in the build folder
+Source files are transpiled with _tsc_ and put in the build folder.

 ## Lib setup